What if... in front of others, you could actually enjoy singing, and move people?

 I’ve had singing students come to me: "I am afraid my voice would be too loud and my neighbors would hear it."
 Or: "I wanted to sing all my life but didn’t, because I was told not to sing."

-Your voice is a significant part of you.
+But your voice is a significant part of you.
 So you are entitled to have a voice, both literally and figuratively.
 That is why singing students and professional singers will testify one by one how learning to sing brought out their personality.

 You flourish by singing.
 And if you decide to share it and display yourself, as in, perform: it makes you work on your confidence, on your right of self expression.
 That’s deeper than just singing.
 That's earning your place in the world.